 Until you get to Turin, you’ll just have to make it for yourself!

-For a start, Bicerin is always served in a glass, in fact, that’s what the word means in Piedmontese, small glass.
+For a start, Bicerin is always served in a glass.

 The chocolate that Bicerin is made with is very dark and very thick.
 The coffee is strong and dark, fresh espresso is always best, whether you make it using a coffee machine, in a moka pot or in a cafetière.
 And you also want fresh, frothy milk or cream, my preference is for double or heavy cream, lightly whipped.
 So want to make Bicerin at home?
 Start right as mentioned above!